-The Admin section covers things like licences, console users and notifications.
+The Admin section covers things like licences, console users and their specified roles, plus notifications.

-Seqrite Endpoint Security has a fully-featured Windows endpoint protection client, with the same functionality and GUI as a typical consumer antivirus program.
+The Windows desktop protection software has a fully featured GUI.
+This has the same functionality as a typical consumer antivirus program.
 The design is clear and modern, with a single row of tiles for major functions.
-Users can run full, custom, memory and boot-time scans.
+Users can run quick, full, custom, memory and boot-time scans.
 However, standard users are not able to change any of the program's settings.